jennykitten78/nord-mo2-theme/README.md

 ![Screenshot](/screenshot/Screenshot.png)

-**You are free to use this theme as a base for yours, just please let me know so I can check it out too.**
+there is currently a very alpha release available for testing, you can find it [here](https://github.com/jennykitten78/nord-mo2-theme/releases/tag/0.0.1-alpha)